A look at professional investment advice costs in New Zealand

 Agreeing on the ‘scope of service’ (including what fees will apply) is the important first step when working with an adviser.

-• There is no minimum investment amount required to work with us.
+As you'll see we use a combination of flat and ongoing financial advisor fees and there is no minimum investment amount required to work with us.

 The above blog was written by Reid Mckenzie a financial adviser working for Mckenzie Financial Planning (www.mckfp.co.nz).